10 things to do in London at night

 London is one of the nightlife capitals of the world.
 If you have a night off after a long tour of London, you can't miss a night on the town.

-I would recommend you to take a night bus tour to identify the most striking nightlife sites, so you can make more informed decisions and, above all, more in line with your tastes.
+I would recommend you to take a night bus tour to identify the most striking nightlife sites, and thus make firmer decisions and, above all, more in line with your tastes.
 London has everything and for everything!

 - Westfield London: Here you will discover luxury stores and an indefinite number of stores for all tastes and styles.